Alejogb1/job-board/blog-data/why-is-applicationjs-failing-to-compile-on-heroku-after-upgrading-to-rails-7-using-esbuild.md

 id: "why-is-applicationjs-failing-to-compile-on-heroku-after-upgrading-to-rails-7-using-esbuild"
 ---

-Alright, let's dissect this Application.js compilation hiccup on Heroku after a Rails 7 upgrade to esbuild.
+, let's dissect this Application.js compilation hiccup on Heroku after a Rails 7 upgrade to esbuild.
 I've been there, done that, got the debugging t-shirt.
 This situation, while common, often stems from a convergence of factors that aren't immediately obvious.
 Back in the day, migrating a substantial e-commerce platform to Rails 5 gave me a similar run for my money with the then-new webpacker.
 So, I understand the frustration.
 The move to esbuild in Rails 7, while promising for performance, introduces a different landscape of potential errors.

 At its core, the problem typically isn’t with Rails itself, but with how esbuild and its dependencies are resolving modules, handling assets, and interacting with Heroku's environment.
 Let’s break down the common culprits.